shanuv000/vk_blog/TWITTER_INTEGRATION.md

 ```

 **Props:**

 - `tweetId` (string): The Twitter tweet ID
 - `useApiVersion` (boolean): Use new API version (default: true)

+Behavior:

+- When `useApiVersion=true`, it renders `TwitterPost` (rich card via API when available).
+- On API 429 (rate limit), it gracefully falls back to a single native embed (no bulky error card).
+- Per-page deduplication prevents the same tweet from rendering multiple times.

 ## API Endpoints